00cpxxx/rpcookie/README.md

 # rpcookie
-A simple javascript library to make inter tab/window communication

 rpcookie (aka remote procedure cookie) is a very simple Javascript library that helps a site to communicate between all its opened windows/tabs.
 It can count how many pages are opened, list their URL, check which page is active, broadcast/unicast any Javascript operation from a page to others (using eval, pure evil).
 There are also callbacks like: page opened, page closed, page got focus, page lost focus.